ubirch/ubirch-avatar-service/README.md

         export AWS_SECRET_ACCESS_KEY={YOUR AWS SECRET KEY}

-    2. if using a terminaml, change inside the project folder and
+    2. if using a terminal, change inside the project folder and

         ./sbt server/run